 The SAP support organization has done an admirable job of supporting and promoting SAP centers of excellence (COEs) among its customers, but it's still not doing enough with the program, according to one industry analyst.

-Derek Prior, analyst with Boston-based AMR Research, believes that SAP needs to be doing more to support the COE program at all levels of its organization.
-He recently issued a research note on the subject.
+Derek Prior, analyst with Boston-based AMR Research, believes that SAP needs to be doing more to support the

 "This is so important that SAP, at the highest levels of the organization, needs to take much more ownership of this program and try to help customers across the globe," Prior said.